AlexisPanyathong/Sprint-Challenge-Form-Management/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What are the required parts of class components?
+- [X] What are the required parts of class components?

+    Constructor and super

-- [ ] Name at least three lifecycle methods?
+- [X] Name at least three lifecycle methods?

+    - constructor
+    - render
+    - componentDidMount
+    - componentDidUpdate

 - [ ] Why are forms used so often in web applications and software?

+    Forms are to help collect/store users data.
+Software is to help run the web efficiently.

 - [ ] What advantages are there by using a forms library like Formik?
+    It makes the forms much easier to control such as;
+    - Nested form data and/or arrays
+    - Wiring up state
+    - Error messages

 - [ ] Why do we write tests for our apps?

+    - Surfaces bugs faster.
+    - Reduces the risk of regressions.
+    - Allows us to trust the code.

 ## Project Set Up